pubcore/generator-js/README.md

 - latest version of nodejs
 - latest version of npm
+- git

-### Yeoman generator to create a package scaffolding for ECMAScript, with
+### Yeoman generator to create a package scaffolding for ECMAScript 2021, with

 - eslint
 - prettier with husky pre-commit hook
 - transpiler via esbuild
 - running tests via mocha
-- running show code coverage after test run
+- sho code coverage after test run with nyc

 ### Install it global